Story of Ted Weisgal and Leisure Learning Unlimited

 And despite my frequent visits, I never had a clue at the time.

-That is one example of how skillful Alex was - as long as he was
+That is one example of how skillful Nicholas was - as long as he was

 getting results, he was getting the credit.